w3f/reed-solomon-simd/README.md

 # reed-solomon-simd

-A library for Reed-Solomon `GF(2^16)` erasure coding, featuring:
+Reed-Solomon erasure coding, featuring:

+- Any combination of 1 - 32768 original shards with 1 - 32768 recovery shards.
 - `O(n log n)` complexity.
-- Any combination of 1 - 32768 original shards with 1 - 32768 recovery shards.
-- Up to 65535 original or recovery shards with some limitations.
-- SIMD optimizations are planned, but not yet implemented.
+- Runtime selection of best SIMD implementation for x86(-64) (SSSE3 and AVX2) with
+fallback to plain Rust.
+- Entirely written in Rust.

 ## Simple usage